NoKV Architecture Overview

 6. Failure Handling

-- Manifest edits capture Region metadata, WAL checkpoints, and ValueLog pointers.
-Restart simply reads
+- Manifest edits capture only storage metadata, WAL checkpoints, and ValueLog pointers.
+Store-local region recovery state and raft replay pointers are loaded from

 Stats.StartStatsresumes metrics sampling immediately after restart, making it easy to verify recovery correctness vianokv stats.